Distil ← Back to home

 Omega-3 EPA is classified as a foundation supplement in the Distil database, evidence Grade A. The page below lists every medication we have explicitly assessed it against.

-Below are the 6 documented pairs we have explicitly assessed for Omega-3 EPA: 6 amber.
-The pairs cluster around 1 mechanism: Additive antiplatelet effect.
+Below are the 15 documented pairs we have explicitly assessed for Omega-3 EPA: 13 amber and 2 green.
+The pairs cluster around 3 mechanisms: Additive antiplatelet effect, Narrow-therapeutic-index prescriber awareness, and COX-2 selective (platelet-sparing).
 Every call is cited to either a clinical reference (PMID) or the British National Formulary.
 Anything not listed here is either still to be assessed or beyond our database scope.
 The checker beneath surfaces assessments by medication, and the missing-item form at the bottom of the page routes any uncatalogued medication into our next curation pass.

 Documented interactions